Der Schuh des Manitu: Background

 The film borrows from the parodies of Mel Brooks like Robin Hood: Men in Tights, Blazing Saddles, and Dracula: Dead and Loving It.
-Its humor consists largely of blatant anachronisms, scenes such as the character Ranger getting stopped by a sheriff for "fast riding" and being asked for his "riding license", or Santa Maria connecting the dots on a map by using a feather with a marker-tip.
-Greek character Dimitri owns a mule named Apollo 13 (his twelve brothers—and subsequently, he as well—were killed by speeding trains), and for lack of a hatchet the Shoshones, a Native American tribe, dig out a folding-chair as a replacement.
+Its humour consists largely of blatant anachronisms, scenes such as the character Ranger getting stopped by a sheriff for "fast riding" and being asked for his "riding license", or Santa Maria connecting the dots on a map by using a feather with a marker-tip.
+Greek character Dimitri owns a mule named Apollo 13 (his twelve brothers — and subsequently, he as well — were killed by speeding trains), and for lack of a hatchet the Shoshones, a Native American tribe, dig out a seemingly dispensable folding-chair as a replacement.

 The film has several references to the Karl May films of the 1960s and to Herbig's own TV show.
 It features many puns that are difficult to translate into English.
-In the German version, Abahachi, Ranger and Winnetouch all speak with a light Bavarian accent that is predominant in the Bullyparade-Show, which is mentioned by the barkeeper at the saloon by "You must be Ranger, the man with the Southern States slang".
+In the German version, Abahachi, Ranger and Winnetouch all speak with a clearly Bavarian accent that is predominant in the Bullyparade-Show, which is mentioned by the barkeeper at the saloon by "You must be Ranger, the man with the Southern States slang".

-Many scenes have been shot in Almería, Spain, at the same places that can be seen in many movies of Sergio Leone.
+Many scenes were shot in Almería, Spain, at the same places that can be seen in many movies of Sergio Leone.
 Most of the Indians in the movie are actually Spanish.
 The Shoshone chief is played by an East Indian, for humorous effect, and his two advisors are Native Americans.
 According to Herbig's comments, some Spanish can be heard on the DVD, and he was never entirely sure if the Spanish actors really knew what kind of movie they were participating in.

 The Mexican Hombre is played by Hilmi Sözer, a Turkish-German actor.
-Diana Herold, a photo model and regular extra performer on Herbig's show Bullyparade, performs a cameo role as a blonde squaw.
+Diana Herold, a photo model and regular extra performer on Herbig's show Bullyparade, performs a cameo role as a blonde native woman.
 The role of Abahachi's and Winnetouch's mother was performed by German comedian Anke Engelke in the film's Extra Large version; and French actor Pierre Brice (in his role as Winnetou) is humorously referred to as their father.
 The "guest" appearance by Winnetou author Karl May was performed by Alexander Held.